glasskube/gitops-template/README.md

 With this template repository and guide we show how Glasskube can easily be set up in a ArgoCD powered Gitops environment, and how efficient package management is possible with this stack.

-This is a first concept with some minor shortcomings but we will continue to improve gitops support.
+This is a first concept with some minor shortcomings, but we will continue to improve GitOps support.

 ### Feedback